FerretDB/FerretDB/website/blog/2023-02-02-5-database-alternatives-mongodb-2023.md

 If you conduct a simple search to see if it's open source, you'll likely arrive at an article that describes it as one.
 But what does it mean to be *truly* open source, and what benefits do they have over proprietary databases?

-An open source software is licensed under Apache License 2.0 and follows the principles of open source to be freely available to modify, use, deploy, and manage.
+An open source software is licensed under Apache License 2.0, or other similar OSI-approved licenses that follow the principles of open source to be freely available to modify, use, deploy, and manage.

 Yet, in the last few years, there have been some *redefinitions* and untruths on what open source actually means.

 The biggest culprits and prime examples among them are MongoDB's Server Side Public License (SSPL) and Elastic's source-available license, Elastic license.